LegacyModdingMC/UniMixins/README.md

 ### Optional

+* **DevCompat**: Compatibility tweaks for dev environments.
+Not needed if using UniMix or GTNH's Mixin fork.

+### Very Optional

+These are not included in releases, they mainly exist for testing purposes.
+(Note: You can only use a single Mixin module at the same time.)

 * **Mixin (SpongePowered)**: Provides [the upstream fork](https://github.com/SpongePowered/Mixin) of Mixin.
 * **Mixin (Fabric)**: Provides [the Fabric fork](https://github.com/FabricMC/Mixin) of Mixin.
 * **Mixin (GasMix)**: Provides the GasStation fork of Mixin.
 * **Mixin (GTNH)**: Provides [the GTNH fork](https://github.com/GTNewHorizons/SpongePoweredMixin) of Mixin.
-* **DevCompat**: Compatibility tweaks for dev environments.
-Not needed if using UniMix or GTNH's Mixin fork.

 ## FAQ